qui113x/PacketWhisper/README.md

 RECOMMENDED CIPHER MODE FOR MOST USE CASES

 These are FQDNs with randomized elements built into the subdomains.
-This helps prevent DNS caching, while also allowing us to transfer data beyond a NAT'd network devices that may be along the DNS query path.
+This helps prevent DNS caching, while also allowing us to transfer data beyond any NAT'd network devices that may be along the DNS query path.
 Since the sending system's IP address isn't available beyond the NAT device, the cipher-generated subdomains contain unique tag elements to help us identify PacketWhisper payloads in the packet capture.

 These ciphers mimic the formats of various services that rely on complex subdomains as a means to identify a session, user, cached content etc. This approach helps PacketWhisper's DNS queries blend in with the rest of the network's traffic.